elpres — electronic presentations

 4.7 Prepare a “handout” from a presentation

-In advance of a lecture it is often expected that you prepare a "handout" from your presentation with more than one pages on a printed page.
+In advance of a lecture it is often expected that you provide a “handout” of your presentation with more than one pages on a printed page.
 Therefore you have several options, three of them are described here.
-If a presentation contains overlay-slides generated with the overlays package as described in section 4.4, it should be recompiled with the commands described in section 5.2 added to the preamble in order to inactivate the overlays-specific commands.
+If a presentation contains overlay-slides generated with the overlays package as described in section 4.4, it should be recompiled with the commands described in section 5.3 added to the preamble in order to inactivate the overlays-specific commands.

-4.7.1 LATEX article document with a series of single-page pdf-files included
+4.7.1 LaTeX article document handout with a series of single-page pdf-files included

 (1) can be done with gs (the ghostscript program):